edvin/tornadofx-quickstart-archetype/README.md

 ```

 This will build the jar, you might still want to customize the build process for JavaFX deployment.

-### What's included in the quickstart?

-This project demonstrates basic usage of TornadoFX, including:

-- Generate a `View` from *FXML*
-- Interact asynchroniusly with a Controller
-- Use the REST interface and JSON object model
-- Styling with CSS
-- Internationalization with resource bundles
-- Logging

 ### Deployment